liokoo/info1/README.md

 # info1
-Collection of exercises of "Fondamenti di Informatica", first course of programming at Politecnico di Milano
+Collection of exercises of "Fondamenti di Informatica", first course of programming at Politecnico di Milano.

+You will find the specific of each exercise in the first comment.

 (These exercises are written in C89, so they may not be compiled by some newer compiler)

 Topics:
-+ Introduction
++ Introduction (variables, arithmetic)
-+ If-Else
++ Condition (If-Else)
 + Iteration (While-For-Do while)
-+ String manipulation
++ String manipulation (string.h)
++ Struct
++ Pointers
++ Functions
++ Lists
++ File